Elizabeth Thompson: Later life and death

-On her husband's retirement from the army, she moved with him to Ireland, where they lived at Bansha Castle, County Tipperary.
-She showed pictures at the Royal Hibernian Academy from 1892.
-Among the paintings that she took with her to County Tipperary was a set of water-colours that she had painted while with her husband in Palestine.
-During the Irish Civil War they were transferred to her daughter in Gormanston Castle for safekeeping, but were almost all destroyed later by German bombs in London during the Second World War.
+On her husband's retirement from the Army, she moved to Ireland, where they lived at Bansha Castle, County Tipperary.
+Lady Butler showed pictures at the Royal Hibernian Academy from 1892.
+Among the paintings that she took with her to County Tipperary was a set of water-colours that she had painted while stationed with her husband in Palestine.
+During the Irish Civil War these were transferred to her daughter for safekeeping at Gormanston Castle, then Viscount Gormanston's London townhouse, where almost all were destroyed during the Second World War.

-Lady Butler was widowed in 1910, but continued to live at Bansha until 1922, when she took up residence with the youngest of her six children, Eileen, Viscountess Gormanston, at Gormanston Castle, County Meath.
-She died there shortly before her 87th birthday and was interred at nearby Stamullen graveyard.
+Widowed in 1910, Lady Butler lived at Bansha Castle until 1922, when she took up residence with the youngest of her six children, Eileen, Viscountess Gormanston, at Gormanston Castle, County Meath.
+She died there in 1933 shortly before her 87th birthday being interred at nearby Stamullen churchyard.

-Butler was included in the 2018 exhibit Women in Paris 1850–1900.
+Butler was included in the 2018 exhibit Women in Paris 1850–1900, whilst the 2023 play Modest covered her life from Roll Call to her rejection as an Associate of the Royal Academy.